TristanACG/Cyber-Security-Essentials/README.md

 never learn Y. So learn those adjacent to the course!
 It's preferred that you know them, but it's not going to be the end all be all.
 I don't want to understate their importance becuase they are very important and if you want to break into the field, you're going to need to understand them.

-So, the purpose of this guide is to help guide you and I've begun with leaving you two giant problems.
+So, the purpose of this guide is to help guide you and I've begun this journey with two giant problems.
 I won't leave you stranded.
 If you search programming and computer networking, you'll be overwhelmed by the options.
 There are tons of resources, but not all resources are created equal.

 ## Which Programming Language Do I Choose?
 And which couurse??
 Aghhh!